integrations-Polygon/Supernets-Edge-Tutorials/Supernets_v1.0.0_setup.md

 ```

 ## 3. Initialize Shell Variables
 This will allow you to refer the same set of variables for the next commands.
 Note that closing the terminal resets the shell variables.
 Ideally the Deployer Address should be funded with sufficient native tokens on the rootchain to cover for gas costs.
-The Rootchain Stake Token is an ERC20 that's deployed on the rootchain.
+- The Rootchain Stake Token is an ERC20 that's deployed on the rootchain.
+This token is used by validators for staking.
+- The Rootchain Parent Token is a mintable ERC20 that's deployed on the rootchain with 0 circulating supply.
+This token is mapped to the native token on the Supernet.
 ```
 DEPLOYER_ADDRESS=<deployer wallet address>
 DEPLOYER_KEY=<hex encoded deployer key>
 ROOTCHAIN_RPC=<rootchain_rpc_here>
 ROOTCHAIN_STAKE_TOKEN=<stake_token_address_here>
+ROOTCHAIN_PARENT_TOKEN=<rootchain_parent_address_here>
 ```

 ## 4. Initialize genesis file with allowlisting / blocklisting, premining, and native token config